cammer/qsf/README.md

 C:\Qlik Share\Scripts\_UAT\some_repo
 ```

+**Note**: You will need to create the environment sub-directories on the server manually.
 **Note**: the virtual environment names are prefixed with an underscore.

 Notice that the `DEV` environment is not distinguished by a sub-directory because it is the default server environment.